Register

 Confirm Your Registration & View Your Timetable

-To view your schedule, login to myInfo and select View My Course Schedule/Timetable.
+To view your schedule, login to myPortal account and select My Class Schedule.
 Note: full year courses will appear on both the fall term schedule as well as the winter term schedule.
 To print a copy of your class schedule, hold down the Control key and the letter P at the same time.

 When reviewing your class schedule, make sure that you do not have any course conflicts.
 If you have created a conflict you will need to reschedule your courses.